CefasRepRes/flowcytometertool/readme.md

 ## Github actions

-For reproducibility and to test whether this is likely to run on another machine we use github actions on an ubuntu runner, in git bash terminal you can trigger a test build on github with a new VERSION, e.g:
+For reproducibility and to test whether this can to run on another machine we use github actions on an ubuntu runner, in git bash terminal you can trigger a test build on github with a new VERSION, e.g:
-VERSION="0.1.2"; git tag -a v$VERSION -m "Release version $VERSION"; git push origin v$VERSION
+VERSION="0.0.0.1"; git tag -a v$VERSION -m "Release version $VERSION"; git push origin v$VERSION

 ---